hiandersson/dream-rl-agents/README.md

 - An open source library for deep reinforcement learning agents
 - Code and articles written to be easy to understand and learn from
 - "Solves" OpenAI's gym environments in example files
-- Not meant for production, may contain subtle bugs.
-Use stable-baselines instead https://github.com/hill-a/stable-baselines

 ## Agents